As we looked ahead to 2025, the world of skincare was poised for exciting innovation and transformation.

 In 2025, expect to see even more brands embracing eco-friendly packaging solutions.
 Packaging made from recycled materials, biodegradable containers, and refillable systems are taking center stage.

-Brands are getting creative with minimalist designs that use less plastic and more compostable or reusable components, such as glass jars, metal tins, and paper-based tubes.
+Brands got creative with minimalist designs that use less plastic and more compostable or reusable components.
+They include

 5. Microbiome-Friendly Products

-As our understanding of skin health deepens, the focus in 2025 is shifting toward products that support the skin’s natural microbiome.
+As our understanding of skin health deepens, the focus in 2025 shifted toward products that support the skin’s natural microbiome.

-More brands will highlight “microbiome-safe” formulas, avoiding aggressive ingredients and leaning into soothing botanicals and barrier-supporting compounds.
+More beauty companies will lean towards soothing botanicals and barrier-supporting compounds.

 6. Blue Light Protection Formulas

-These blue light protection formulas often contain antioxidants like lutein, niacinamide, and algae extracts, which help neutralize free radicals generated by digital screens.
+These blue light protection formulas often contain antioxidants like lutein, niacinamide, and algae extracts.

 Brands are also incorporating minerals and botanical blends that form a lightweight barrier on the skin.
 Blue light defense is becoming a standard part of daily skincare routines.